 You have to admit this is silly to call Checkers a “chess of proletariat.”
 We might as well call apples “oranges for poor”.
-Does that makes sense?
+Does that make sense?

 If the number of possible positions would really matter, we could say Chess is also a simple and stupid game (yes!).
-There is a game of Go with larger board (361 fields) and many more pieces than in Chess.
-Chess looks realy “poor” with its 64 fields and 32 pieces.
-If we should measure the value of the game by a number of possibile posistions then Chess should be not high valued.
-But Chess is not a stupid game… and Checkers is also not stupid game.
+There is a game of Go with a larger board (361 fields) and many more pieces than in Chess.
+Chess looks really “poor” with its 64 fields and 32 pieces.
+If we should measure the value of the game by a number of possible positions then Chess should be not highly valued.
+But Chess is not a stupid game… and Checkers is also not a stupid game.

-I heard the opinion that computers “solved” Checkers eariler than Chess.
+I heard the opinion that computers “solved” Checkers earlier than Chess.
 Where this myth come from?
 I have no idea.

-Note that recently computer beat human master in Go.
+Note that recently computer beat a human master in Go.
 Many people thought it was not possible because game Go is so complex!
-On the other hand in some games computers are strong for a long time (Othello is such game), but all this does not mean one game is better than other.
+On the other hand in some games (like Othello), computers are strong for a long time, but all this does not mean one game is better than the other.
 People are still playing at a different levels, and the essence of sport is to compete with other people.
 In this sense, no game was ever “solved”.
 Is running “solved” because there are fast cars?

 Theoretical number of positions in practice